Relationships¶

 Query multiple levels of relationships:

-This traverses two hops: Alice's friends, then their friends.
+This traverses two hops: Alix's friends, then their friends.

 Filtering Nested Results¶